ilarramendi/BetterCovers/README.md

 `-w number` Number of threads to use, default 4
 `-omdb apiKey` Store the OMDB api key
 `-tmdb apiKey` Store TMDB api key

+# Credits
+This project was inspired by [Rating Poster Database](https://ratingposterdb.com/)!